gigasquid/gigasquid.github.io/source/_posts/2019-08-16-simple-autoencoder.markdown

                                   :shuffle true}))
 ```

 When we are working with deep learning models we keep the training and the test data separate.
-When we train the model, it we won't use the test data.
-That way we can test and evaluate it later on unseen test data.
+When we train the model, we won't use the test data.
+That way we can evaluate it later on the unseen test data.

 ### The Model